Advanced Scaffold Inspection

-The Advanced Scaffolding Inspection course is designed to help delegates gain further understanding of health and safety regulations during the inspection process of a complex design scaffold.
+The Advanced Scaffold Inspection course is designed to help delegates gain further understanding of health and safety regulations during the inspection process of a complex design scaffold.

-How long is the Advanced Scaffolding Inspection course?
+How long is the Advanced Scaffold Inspection course?

 Those who are responsible for inspecting complex scaffolds

-You need to be able to provide confirmation of completing the CITB Health, Safety and Environment (HS&E) test within the last two years.
+You need to be able to confirm completing the CITB Health, Safety and Environment (HS&E) test within the last two years.
 You may also attend the course if you hold any of the following in the last two years:

 - IOSH Working Safely

 - IOSH Managing Safely

 - CCNSG Safety Passport